donejs/donejs/tutorials/contacts/designing.md

 	this.options.model.findAll(this.options.params, this.callback('list'))

 If you look at the models in _contacts/models_, you'll notice findAll is missing.
 By default, models will request data using REST standards, as described in [jquery.model.encapsulate Service Encapsulation].
-Every model has a findAll method, implemented in the based jQuery.Model class.
+Every model has a findAll method, implemented in the based [jquery.model jQuery.Model] class.

 ### Drawing the List